 Scuba diving in the Whitsundays is an unforgettable experience.
 As you descend into the depths of the Great Barrier Reef Marine Park, you will discover that there is much to see down beneath the surface.
 Amazing corals, colourful fish, funny molluscs, and other reef residents await eager scuba divers as they make their way around the beautiful underwater gardens.

 Bareboating is when you charter a boat yourself - you navigate, live upon and run the boat for the duration of your vacation.
 There is no skipper or crew, just you, your family or friends, sailing upon the seas.

 Camira is the only day sailing catamaran in the Whitsundays that offers snorkelling, authentic sailing and a visit to Whitehaven Beach all in the same day.
 She is said to be one of the fastest commercial cats on the market and is hard to miss with her bright purple hull and sails billowing above.

-Derwent Hunter is a 22 metre tall ship that sails the Whitsundays, offering a day trip to explore, sail, snorkel and relax!
+Derwent Hunter is a 22 metre tall ship that previously sailed the Whitsundays, offering a day trip to explore, sail, snorkel and relax!
 Her impressive sails and interesting history make her a local favourite, and even after sailing here for 20 years, she still manages to make quite an impression.
 Here in the Whitsundays she has earned several awards in Adventure and Eco tourism and is a defender of the reef, actively participating in research programs.

 Condor is one of the many boats that calls the Whitsundays home.
 She is a red and gold beauty with an impressive mast, measuring 22 metres in length.
 She offers guests the chance to spend two days and two nights cruising, sailing and exploring the Whitsunday waters.